xpqz/documentation/dotnet-interface/docs/writing-asp-net-web-pages/introduction.md

 The first time ASP.NET processes a .NET web page, it compiles the entire page into a .NET Assembly.
 Subsequently, it calls the code in the assembly directly.
 The language used to compile the page is defined in the <script> section, which is typically defined at the top of the page.
 If the <script> section is omitted, or if it fails to explicitly specify the language attribute, the page is compiled using the default scripting language.
 This is configurable, but is typically VB or C#.

 This Chapter is made up almost entirely of examples, the source code of which is supplied in the samples\asp.net directory and the sub-directories it contains.
-This directory is mapped as an IIS Virtual Directory named dyalog.net, so you may execute the examples by specifying the URL http://localhost/dyalog.net/ followed by the name of the sub-directory and page.
-You can get an overview of the samples by starting on the page http://localhost/dyalog.net/index.htm and follow links from there.
+This directory is mapped as an IIS Virtual Directory named `dyalog.net`, so you may execute the examples by specifying the URL `http://localhost/dyalog.net/` followed by the name of the sub-directory and page.
+You can get an overview of the samples by starting on the page `http://localhost/dyalog.net/index.htm` and follow links from there.

-To use APLScript effectively in Web Pages, you need to have a thorough understanding of how ASP.NET works.
+To use `APLScript` effectively in Web Pages, you need to have a thorough understanding of how ASP.NET works.

 In the first example, an outline description ASP.NET technology is provided.
 For further information, see the Microsoft .NET Framework documentation and *Beginning ASP.NET using VB.NET*, Wrox Press Ltd, ISBN 1861005040.